TRaSH-Guides/Guides/includes/hardlinks/folder-structure.md

     It doesn't really matter which path you use for your media and appdata.

-    The only thing you should avoid is `/home` (because folders in `/home` are expected to have some restrictive permissions).
+    The only thing you should avoid is `/home` (because folders in `/home` have restrictive permissions by default).

     As such, using `/home` could end up creating a permissions mess, so it's better to avoid this situation.